alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

          )
 ```

-Another column to create comes from changing `Mean_Daylength` to `daylength_sec`, and then dividing by 60 to get our new column, `daylength_min`.
+Another column to create comes from changing `Mean_Daylength`, which is in seconds, to `daylength_sec`, and then dividing by 60 to get our new column, `daylength_min`.

 ```{r}
 phen2 <- rename(phen2, daylength_sec = Mean_Daylength)
 phen2 <- mutate(phen2, daylength_min = daylength_sec/60)
 ```

 Time to check for missing values, and in this case, remove them.
+Sometimes missing values are useful and the fact that a value is missing denotes something else about the data.
+In this case, a missing value could mean that there is an observation present in the row, but not about contained in the variables I'm working with.
+Thus, I removed the missing data.
 The values were reading as `-9999` so to start I changed them to read as `NA` and then used the `na.omit` function.

 ```{r, warning = FALSE}
 phen2[phen2 < -1000] <- NA
 colSums(is.na(phen2))